 Moving house is one of the most stressful things any of us do.
 Just thinking about it raises the blood pressure.
-Rachel Inwood, Conveyancing Solicitor at Harold Stock & Co Solicitors, takes us through some of the common questions our clients ask about moving home and the Conveyancing process.
+Rachel Chamley, Conveyancing Executive at Harold Stock & Co Solicitors, takes us through some of the common questions our clients ask about moving home and the Conveyancing process.

-How long depends on several factors, such as how many buyers and sellers are involved in the chain.
+How long depends on several factors, including how many buyers and sellers are involved in the chain.
 Although the process of conveyancing is the same in every case, the details vary greatly.

 If the property has a straightforward title and searches are returned quickly and are clear, the transaction could go through in less than a month.
 However, a complex transaction with a long chain may take several months to complete.

 The national average is 8-12 weeks.
 We are normally quicker than that, but we can go as fast or slow as the client requires.
 My quickest transaction was 2 weeks – my longest is 2 years and counting!

 2. I’m currently renting, when should I hand my notice in?

 Hand in your notice too early and you are left with nowhere to live.
 Hand it in too late, and you will end up paying a mortgage and rent at the same time.

 The usual recommendation is to hand in notice on exchange of contracts.
 Although the parties can agree to work toward a particular completion date, it is only on exchange that the date becomes binding and cannot change without penalties for the defaulting party.

 At the very least, notice should not be handed in until your conveyancer has checked the title and a mortgage offer is received.

 3. Can you act for both the seller and the buyer?